-For over 19 years the Charity has responded to changing patterns of migration and identified need and by advocating and promoting human rights and equity through empowerment, collaboration and partnership approaches aims to help integrate those from racially and ethnically diverse backgrounds into Northern Ireland society and promote good relations between all ethnic groups.
+For over 19 years the Charity has responded to changing patterns of migration and identified need, advocating and promoting human rights and equity through empowerment, collaboration and partnership approaches.
+It aims to help integrate those from racially and ethnically diverse backgrounds into Northern Ireland society and promote good relations between all ethnic groups.

-Bryson Intercultural maintains partnership approaches and participates in relevant working groups and in addition it manages and co-ordinates the delivery of a range of services:
+Bryson Care maintains partnership approaches and participates in relevant working groups and in addition it manages and co-ordinates the delivery of a range of services:

-To respond to newly identified need and, where appropriate, establish and participate in multi-agency responses to design and deliver appropriate services
+- To respond to emerging needs and, where appropriate, establish and participate in multi-agency responses to address those needs;

 - To influence and support public, voluntary and community bodies in the development of culturally sensitive services;